Affiliate links on Android Authority may earn us a commission. Learn more.

 Will there be a Fitbit Inspire 4?

 At this point, it’s hard to say for certain if Fitbit will drop an Inspire 4, but I suspect they will.
-While Fitbit’s smartwatch lineups have been essentially nullified by the arrival of the Google Pixel Watch line, we’ve yet to see any suggestion that the company will also make moves on Fitbit’s tracker loyalists.
+While Fitbit’s smartwatch lineups have been essentially nullified by the arrival of the Google Pixel Watch line, we’ve yet to see any suggestion that Google will also make moves against Fitbit’s tracker loyalists.
 We’ve heard no Pixel Band rumors or otherwise.
-Meanwhile, Fitbit dropped a brand new Charge 6, with plenty of upgrades.
-This suggests the company plans to keep its hold in the tracker market, even if the future of the smartwatch-style Versa and Sense lines feels far more uncertain.
-I’m hoping the Inspire lineup follows the same storyline as the Charge and remains a priority within Fitbit’s stable.
+Meanwhile, Fitbit dropped a Charge 6 with plenty of upgrades and I’m hopeful we will also see a Fitbit Charge 7.
+I’m hopeful the Inspire lineup follows the same storyline as the Charge and remains a priority within Fitbit’s stable.

 Should you wait for the Fitbit Inspire 4?

-So far, I haven’t heard any Inspire 4 rumors reliable enough to source (or even mention), so it’s hard to ask readers to wait for something that’s little more than a best guess.
-If you feel inspired (no pun intended) to grab a new tracker and pursue new fitness goals, I say don’t wait.
-Grab an affordable Fitbit Inspire 3 ($99.95 at Amazon) or spring for the new Fitbit Charge 6 ($159.95 at Amazon) and get moving.
+So far, I haven’t heard any Inspire 4 rumors reliable enough to source (or even mention), so it’s hard to ask readers to wait for something that’s little more than a hope.
+If you feel inspired (no pun intended) to grab a new tracker and pursue your fitness goals, I say don’t wait.
+Grab an affordable Fitbit Inspire 3 ($99.95 at Amazon) or spring for the Fitbit Charge 6 ($159.95 at Amazon) and get moving.
+In the meantime, I’ll keep updating this hub with any news we hear about the Inspire 4, as well as anything we learn about a potential Charge 7 or Fitbit Luxe 2.